genomicsclass/book/pages/normalization.md

 ## Loess normalization

 In the MA-plot above we see a non-linear bias in the M that changes as function of A. The general idea behind loess normalization is to estimate this bias and remove it.
-Because the bias a curve of no obvious parametric form (it is not a line or parabola or a sine function, etc..)
-We want to fit a curve to the data.
+Because the bias is a curve of no obvious parametric form (it is not a line or parabola or a sine function, etc.) we want to fit a curve to the data.
 Local weighted regression ([loess](#foot)) provides one way to do this.
-Loess is inspired by Taylor's theorem that in practice means that at any given point, if one looks at a small enough region around that point, the curve looks like a parabolla.
+Loess is inspired by Taylor's theorem that in practice means that at any given point, if one looks at a small enough region around that point, the curve looks like a parabola.
 If you look even closer it looks like a straight line (note that gardeners can make a curved edge with a straight shovel).

 Loess takes advantage of this mathematical property of functions.
 For each point in your data set a region is defined considered to be small enough to assume the curve approximated by a line in that region and a line is fit with weighted least squares.
 The weights depend on the distance from the point of interest.
-The robuse version of loess also down weighs points considered to be outliers.
-The following code makes an annimation that shows loess at work:
+The robust version of loess also weights points down that are considered outliers.
+The following code makes an animation that shows loess at work:

 ```r
 o <- order(A)